XTLS/Xray-docs-next/docs/en/config/dns.md

 - **DNS Traffic Hijacking (Transparent Proxy) or Acting as a Recursive DNS Server:** Directly exposing port 53 to serve as a DNS server.

 ::: tip TIP 1
-DNS query requests sent by the built-in DNS server will be automatically forwarded according to the routing configuration.
+The DNS server enters the routing system for matching by default unless it contains `+local`.
+When using domain names within it, be aware of potential routing loops; `hosts` may help.
 :::

 ::: tip TIP 2